• Skip to main content

 • Stir in the chocolate chips and walnuts evenly.

-• Roll the dough into 2 tablespoon-big (38-40 grams) balls, and place them on the baking sheet.
+• Roll the dough into 2 tablespoon-big (38-40 grams) balls, and place them 2.5 inches (6.5 cm) apart from each other on the baking sheet.

 • Bake for almost 10 minutes or until the cookies are golden brown at the edges and slightly set on top.
 These cookies will be too soft to handle when you remove them from the oven but they’ll be firm as they cool on the baking sheet for 10 minutes.
 All the cookies may not be perfectly round.
 Using the back of a teaspoon, give the round shape from the sides as you remove the cookies from the oven.
 Add the extra chocolate chips on top if you like while the cookies are still hot.
 Place on a wire rack to let them completely cool.